Scroll to top

 New Fertility Treatments in Reproductive Medicine

-The fertility tech market is rapidly expanding.
-Many experts believe that the research and innovation from many new fertility start-ups will impact reproductive medicine.
+The fertility tech market is expanding rapidly.
+As a result, many experts believe that the research and innovation from many new fertility start-ups will impact reproductive medicine.

-Fem tech, a term used to describe software and products that improve women’s health, often helps educate women about their menstrual cycles and reproductive health.
-Clue, a period tracker and ovulation tracker app, and Lilia, a start-up that streamlines the process of egg-freezing, are some examples of the advances of innovation in the fertility space.
+Fem tech includes software and products designed to improve women’s health.
+It often educates women about their menstrual cycles and reproductive health.
+Clue, a period tracker and ovulation tracker app.
+Also, Lilia, a start-up that streamlines the process of egg-freezing, are some examples of the advances of innovation in the fertility space.

 Womb Transplants

-In July 2019, a woman in her mid-thirties was the first in North America to give birth after receiving a uterus transplant from a deceased donor, which is a huge beacon of light for women experiencing uterine factor infertility (UFI).
+In July 2019, a woman in her mid-thirties was the first in North America to give birth after receiving a uterus transplant from a deceased donor.
+This is a huge beacon of light for women experiencing uterine factor infertility (UFI).

-Women with UFI either are born without a uterus or had their uterus removed, meaning surrogacy is currently the only option to have a biological child.
-This ground-breaking research trial conducted by the Cleveland Clinic might be a sign that women experiencing UFI may one day be able to get pregnant and give birth on their own with a transplanted uterus.
+Women with UFI either are born without a uterus or had their uterus removed, meaning surrogacy is currently the only option for having a biological child.
+This ground-breaking research trial conducted by the Cleveland Clinic suggests that women with UFI might one day be able to conceive and give birth on their own with a transplanted uterus.

 Three-Parent Babies